rossmacarthur/sheldon/docs/src/Configuration.md

 ### Example: overriding the PATH template

-The built in **PATH** template adds the directory path to the beginning of the `PATH` variable, we might want to change it to the be added at the end.
+The built-in **PATH** template adds the directory path to the beginning of the `PATH` variable, we might want to change it to the be added at the end.
 We could do this like this